-We offer you an opportunity to present your work around three months before final submission.
-It is assessed by a single assessor who will provide substantive feedback to support the development of the work and help you plan for your final submission.
+We offer you an opportunity to present your work (1 x case study and your coaching/mentoring model only) around three months before final submission.
+It is looked at by a single assessor who will provide substantive feedback to support the development of the work and help you plan for your final submission.